kolenaIO/kolena/docs/metrics/diarization-error-rate.md

+---
+description: How to calculate and describe errors of speaker diarization models
+---

 # Diarization Error Rate

 Diarization Error Rate (DER) is an important metric used to evaluate speaker diarization systems.
 It quantifies the